Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments: Computational details

 \section{Computational details}

-We carried out UCCSD and CCSD calculations using the incremental expansion approach and FNO-based virtual space truncation (MI-FNO-UCCSD).
+We perform UCCSD calculations using the incremental expansion approach and FNO-based virtual space truncation (MI-FNO-UCCSD).
 In order to understand the convergence behaviour of MI-FNO-UCCSD energies as the size of the computational space grows, we also perform the MI-FNO calculation using conventional CCSD.
-The calculations are performed on the experimental molecular geometries of BeH\(_2\), CH\(_4\), NH\(_3\), H\(_2\)O, and HF obtained from the NIST Computational Chemistry Comparison and Benchmark Database\cite{NIST}.
-The cc-pVDZ basis set\cite{Dunning:1989aa} was used for all of the calculations performed using these molecules.
+The calculations are performed on the experimental molecular geometries of BeH\(_2\), CH\(_4\), NH\(_3\), H\(_2\)O, and HF obtained from the NIST Computational Chemistry Comparison and Benchmark Database.~\cite{NIST} The cc-pVDZ basis set~\cite{Dunning:1989aa} is used for all of the calculations.

-In the incremental expansion approach, we considered the many-body expansion series including up to two-body terms for BeH\(_2\), as the expansion including up to three-body terms becomes equivalent to solving the full problem (i.e., BeH\(_2\) has three occupied orbitals).
+In the incremental expansion approach, we consider the many-body expansion series including up to two-body terms for BeH\(_2\), as the expansion including up to three-body terms is equivalent to solving the full problem (i.e., BeH\(_2\) has three doubly occupied orbitals).
 The expansion up to two-body terms for BeH\(_2\) includes three one-body increments and three two-body increments---in total, six increments.
-For the rest of the molecules, CH\(_4\), NH\(_3\), H\(_2\)O, and HF, that have five occupied orbitals, we examined the expansions up to three and four bodies.
-The resulting total numbers of increments were 25 and 30, respectively, for the expansions up to three-body and four-body increments.
-For the virtual orbitals of each increment, we examined the effect of the size of the virtual space by adding one virtual orbital, which has a higher FNO occupancy, at a time, to the computational space of the increments.
+For the rest of the molecules, which have five occupied orbitals, we examine the expansions up to three- and four-body increments.
+The resulting total numbers of increments are 25 and 30, respectively, for the expansions.
+For the virtual orbitals of each increment, we examine the effect of the size of the virtual space by adding one virtual orbital (which has a higher FNO occupancy) at a time, to the computational space of the increments.
 The implementation of the \mbox{MI(\(n\))-FNO} approach is numerically validated by comparing the total energies computed with the MI(\(n\))-FNO-CCSD approach with full system CCSD energies.
 The results are provided in Appendix~\ref{appendix:appA}.